-1) Source files are too small.
+Source files are too small.
 Some files contain the same source code, but due to their small size it is difficult to decide whether one is reused by the other or they just happen to be the same.
-A more detailed case is discussed in Section 5.2.
+This problem is discussed in Section 5.5.

-2) Files cannot be found in the upstream repositories.
-We found many cases of license inconsistencies in the projects in Debian 7.5 that, when investigated the upstream project's repository, the file no longer existed.
+Files can not be found in the upstream repositories.
+We found many cases of licenses inconsistencies in the projects in Debian 7.5 that, when investigated the upstream project's repository, the file no longer existed.